evansbenj/vizcacha_transcriptomes/Readmapping_to_genome_assemblies.md

 ```
 ../../bbmap/bbmap/repair.sh in1=../AO248_R1_newtrim_paired.cor.fastq.gz in2=../AO248_R2_newtrim_paired.cor.fastq.gz out1=fixed1.fq out2=fixed2.fq outsingle=single.fq
 ```
 and then re-ran the ampping using the `fixed1.fq` and `fixed2.fq` files.
+This worked even though none of the paired reads did not have a mate.

 make bam files